My Child is Struggling in School

 I think my child may have a learning difference

 Learning differences (LD) encompass a variety of disorders that have a negative effect on a student’s ability to learn.
-Quite often students with language based learning differences struggle with dysgraphia (difficulty with printing), speech delays and pronunciation, as well as auditory processing disorders.
+Quite often students with language based learning differences struggle with dysgraphia (difficulty with printing and/or written expression), speech delays and pronunciation, as well as auditory processing disorders.

 If you suspect your child has a learning difference, you should seek advice from a psychologist.
 A psychological educational assessment can determine if your child has a learning difference.
 We can help you with this process.
 Start by booking an Intake Evaluation at Stepping 4words Learning Center.